-In a two-week visit (the average holiday duration in the ‘Land of Smiles’) you will most likely visit one or two destinations in Thailand.
+In a two-week visit – the average holiday duration in the Thailand – you’ll most likely visit one or two destinations.
 Well – at least that’s what we do.
 And, once we have settled in and familiarised ourselves with the locality, we explore the best places and neighbouring areas.

 This post will help you determine which popular Thailand destinations are best suited for you.